55 days for root. Tender, buttery-sweet, nutritious root vegetable. For eating fresh, canning or pickling.

 55 days.
 Two vegetables in one- tasty spinach-like leaves and crunchy, sweet stems.

 Clusters of sparkling blue, edible flowers.
 Blossoms are beautiful on salads, or candied atop cakes and pastries.

 Clusters of sparkling blue flowers look like stars falling from the sky.
 Edible flowers are beautiful on salads.

-Try our NEW uniquely designed sprouter, the EASIEST way to grow 1, 2, 3 or 4 kinds of delicious sprouts at once!
+Try our uniquely designed sprouter, the EASIEST way to grow 1, 2, 3 or 4 kinds of delicious sprouts at once!

 48 days.
 Introduced in 1890, this delizioso, reliable Italian heirloom produces an abundance of florets.

 45 days.
 Known as Italian broccoli, Raab has delicate, tender shoots with a spicy, wonderful flavor and edible leaves.

 100 days.
 This beautiful Italian heirloom delights with spirals of lime green towers.

 60-90 days.
 Harvest tender, colorful broccoli spears for many weeks in summer and fall with this heat-tolerant variety.